 Police have responded with tear gas, pepper spray, rubber bullets and water cannon.
 Some bar owners told Reuters that the police have however pledged to take a low profile on the fringes of the Halloween celebrations.

 "We don't expect any trouble," said Jay Chandra, manager of the Watering Hole on Lan Kwai Fong.
 "Police said they would stay away, but if there was any problem they would come."

 But one manager of a top-end, high-rise bar, who did not want to be identified, said it would be "madness" not to be worried and that he hoped to be able to send his staff home early.

-Hong Kong's subway operator MTR Corp, which has also been targeted by protesters, said it would shut some stations earlier than usual.
-Central station, a few minutes walk downhill from Lan Kwai Fong, will shut by 9 p.m.
+Hong Kong's subway operator MTR Corp said it would shut some stations earlier than usual.
+Central station, a few minutes walk from Lan Kwai Fong, will shut by 9 p.m.
 (1300 GMT).

 Prince Edward station, on the bustling Kowloon peninsula, would be shut from 2 p.m. as protesters planned a vigil to mark two months since large clashes between police and protesters.

 A Hong Kong island theme park, Ocean Park, said it was cancelling its annual Halloween festival to ensure safety of visitors and staff.

 This month Hong Kong leader Carrie Lam banned protesters from wearing face masks under a British colonial-era emergency law, but the measure has been largely ignored.

 Halloween masks have not been banned, which would make it difficult for police to differentiate protesters from revellers in fancy dress.